Overview of Evolution:

 The Mamyshev ring oscillator can be thought of as comprising two arms, each with its own gain fiber, output coupler, and offset spectral filter.
-Within each arm, many of the considerations that apply to other normal-dispersion evolutions (e.g., dissipative solitons or amplifier similaritons) remain valid.
+Within each arm, many of the general considerations that apply to other normal-dispersion evolutions (e.g., dissipative solitons or amplifier similaritons) remain valid.
 For examples of cavity designs, see [2-4].

 The spectral offset between the two filters is closely linked to the laser’s performance.
 Larger separations allow the pulse spectrum to oscillate more widely, accommodating greater energy and bandwidth up to a certain point.
 However, initiating modelocking will also become more difficult, with techniques such as pump power modulation or external seeding quickly becoming necessary.
 For instance, the 4-nm bandpass filters in the animation shown are separated by 10 nm, which is a moderate offset; as a consequence, we would not expect self-starting for this example.
 Obtaining self-starting behavior without compromising on performance is the subject of ongoing research.
 For instance, a simple, auxiliary, “starting arm” can be embedded into the main cavity to allow the laser to seed itself with a flip of a mirror .

 Because the Mamyshev regenerator mechanism provides strong effective saturable absorption, other types of saturable absorbers such as nonlinear polarization evolution are unnecessary.
 This allows the cavity to be constructed entirely out of polarization-maintaining fibers, rendering it highly environmentally stable.